 About Patrick and “Take Note Of This”

 Greetings, reader.
 Thanks for taking the time to explore my ramblings.
 Chances are we know each other if you’ve managed to find this website.
 If we don’t know one another, I’m glad you’ve found your way here.
 My name is Patrick Bondurant Quinn.
 I was born in October 1995 in Fairfax, Virginia.
-I’m a graduate of Christopher Newport University, a former campus intern at CNU with Reformed University Fellowship (RUF), and a current student at Reformed Theological Seminary in Washington, D.C.
-I love hiking and shooting sports.
-Chipotle is the foundation of my diet.
-My favorite color is vermilion (it’s like a really bright red).
+I’m a graduate of Christopher Newport University and Reformed Theological Seminary (DC) and a pastor at Capital Presbyterian Church of Fairfax.

 Two of my greatest passions are teaching and writing.
 I’ve learned that my fingers are far better at expressing my thoughts and feelings than my mouth is.
-Several years ago, I discovered how cathartic journaling could be.
+As a teenager, I discovered how cathartic journaling could be.
 The Notes app on my Mac has become a vast depository for my intellectual, emotional, and spiritual venting.
 Most of what I write is unorganized and deeply personal.
 Much of it is prayer.
 Occasionally, I came to the realization that I had written something coherent and suitable for others to read.
 Those thoughts then wound up here.

 Slowly, my content shifted away from aimless ramblings, short stories, and dream journals and toward Bible studies, difficult faith-related questions, philosophical essays and more well-thought-out personal reflection.
 Whereas before posting to my blog was a sort of screaming into the void with an audience, I truly started to write with the intent that people would read my work.
-I wanted to contribute something to the world.
 I wanted to encourage others, to teach my readers about things I loved, and to bear witness to God’s work in my life.
-Most importantly, I didn’t want to do this alone.

 With Christ’s love,